 Each one of us has a room in the house of God that is set apart for us.
 Each one has a role to play, a gift to offer, a home to make, a ministry to fulfill.
 If you can’t find that particular ministry, it may also be that the door to that room in God’s house has not yet been opened.
 There are always new ministries waiting to be discovered by new ministers.
 If you need help in your discernment, please take time to visit with one of the clergy of the parish.

 Almighty and eternal God, so draw our hearts to thee, so guide our minds, so fill our imaginations, so control our wills, that we may be wholly thine, utterly dedicated unto thee; and then use us, we pray thee, as thou wilt, and always to thy glory and the welfare of thy people; through our Lord and Savior Jesus Christ.
 Amen.

 The primary calling of our Parish Choir is to lead the congregation in the worship of God.
 On Sundays and Feast Days they often offer choral anthems to the glory of God, and for the meditation and reflection of the people.
 The Choir’s repertoire ranges from Gregorian Chants to the best of 20th and 21st century Anglican Church Music.
 The Choir strives to offer the best music they can, not as a performance before an audience, but rather as an offering to God.
-The Parish Choir rehearses every Tuesday night beginning at 6:45pm and on Sunday mornings at 9:45am.
+The Parish Choir rehearses Wednesday evening and on Sunday mornings.

 Daughters of the King